 The Lazio court may review the merits of the decision, but it may only uphold or overturn it; it may not amend or alter the Authority's decision.
-In fact, the Lazio court, like all other regional administrative tribunals of its kind in Italy, is able to undertake judicial review only with respect to the legitimacy of the administrative decision referred to it

-(i.e., determining whether the Authority has correctly applied the Act in each particular case).
-Decisions of the Court must take the form of either an approval of the decision of first instance or an order quashing such decision.
+In fact, the Lazio court, as with all other regional administrative tribunals of its kind in Italy, is able to undertake judicial review only in respect of the legitimacy of the administrative decision referred to it (i.e., determining whether the Authority has correctly applied the Act in each particular case).
+Decisions of the Court must take the form of either an approval of the decision of first instance or an order quashing the decision.